-The freely accessible areas of the Society’s site (there is also a separate area for members only) provide information on the role of coroners and their history, plus a database of local coroners’ offices, with names, addresses and other contact details, which is searchable both by county and by jurisdiction (district).
+The freely accessible areas of the Society’s site (there is also a separate area for members only) provide information on the role of coroners, a map of coroner area boundaries, and a searchable database of local coroners’ offices, with names, addresses and other contact details.

 The Human Fertilisation and Embryology Authority (HFEA) was created in 1991, under the Human Fertilisation and Embryology Act 1990, to regulate safe and appropriate practice in fertility treatment and human embryo research.
-Its Code of Practice, Directions and other guidance documents are to be found in the section “For Clinic Staff and Other Professionals”.
+Its Code of Practice, Directions and other guidance documents are to be found in the site’s Clinic Portal section.
 Documents elsewhere include annual reports, research reports, news items and press releases.